(Not with a school? Group Tours are also available.)

 BASIC FARM TOUR

-Take a guided tour through the food gardens, fruit orchard, recycling systems and enterprises of Northey Street City Farm.
+Take an interactive guided tour through the food gardens, fruit orchard, recycling systems and enterprises of Northey Street City Farm.

 Open for all ages.